Prazu2511/NLP_end-to-end_pipeline/README.md

 model.add(Dense(y_train.shape[1], activation='sigmoid'))
 ```

-(v) Compilation & Training of the model:
+* Compilation & Training of the model:
 * Adam optimizer with learning rate 0.0001 is chosen for it’s adaptive learning capability.
 * Binary Cross Entropy Loss function is used, which is ideal for multi-label classification tasks.
 * Early stopping Monitors the validation loss (val_loss).
 Stops training if the loss doesn't improve for 2 consecutive epochs (patience=2).